 In 2010, as part of the Wall Street Transparency and Accountability Act, which was to regulate financial markets, a rule was included which barred anyone from using secret inside information to corner markets, similar to what the Duke brothers tried to do in the movie.
 Since the movie inspired this rule, it has since become known as the Eddie Murphy Rule.

 The film was conceived as a vehicle for Gene Wilder and Richard Pryor.
 But when Pryor dropped out and Eddie Murphy came on board, he made a motion to get Wilder replaced because he didn't want people to think he was just trying to be another Pryor.

-Several scenes were kept in the movie, even though they were considered either goofs or errors.
+Several funny moments in the film came about by accident.
 The scene where Mortimer is trying to catch the money clip and having trouble wasn't supposed to happen that way, but both kept going with it and not breaking character, so it was kept in.
-Another, where Jamie Lee Curtis is doing her lines on the train and is questioned about her accent and outfit not matching, wasn't supposed to be shown either.
-Curtis couldn't do the correct Austrian accent.
+Ophelia's "Swedish" disguise came about because Jamie Lee Curtis couldn't do the correct Austrian accent.